 7-I hate that some French people think All Americans eat McDonald’s and are fat

 There is a very strong stereotype in France that ALL Americans like to eat McDonald’s and are usually fat.

 I am not fat, I don’t eat at McDonald’s and I like to cook Thai food, Chinese food and Japanese food.

 My friends in France are always amazed at the fact that my kids don’t eat McDonald’s.
 The truth of the matter is, I actually know more French people who eat McDonald’s than I do Americans or Canadians.
-But don’t tell that to a French person because they may be insulted and choke on their McDonald’s hamburgers.
+But don’t tell that to a French person because they might be insulted and choke on their McDonald’s hamburgers.

-8- I hate having smoke blown in my face while I eat or (I miss smoke free restaurant terraces and breathing Fresh air in public spaces)
+8- I hate having smoke blown in my face while I eat

 It’s true, the French really do smoke a lot.
 This is especially true after a meal.